npm package discovery and stats viewer.

 gyroscope: boolean ▶︎ false

-Boolean to enable/disable device orientation detection.
+Enables/disables device orientation detection.

-onMove: ({ tiltAngleX: number, tiltAngleY: number, tiltAngleXPercentage: number, tiltAngleYPercentage: number, glareAngle: number, glareOpacity: number, eventType: string }) => void
+onMove: ({ tiltAngleX: number, tiltAngleY: number, tiltAngleXPercentage: number, tiltAngleYPercentage: number, glareAngle: number, glareOpacity: number, event: Event }) => void

-Gets triggered when user moves on the component.
+Callback triggered when user moves on the component.

-onEnter: (eventType: string) => void
+onEnter: (event: Event) => void

-Gets triggered when user enters the component.
+Callback triggered when user enters the component.

-onLeave: (eventType: string) => void
+onLeave: (event: Event) => void

-Gets triggered when user leaves the component.
+Callback triggered when user leaves the component.

 Gyroscope - Device Orientation

-• always use secure origins (such as https)
+• Always use secure origins (such as https)

-When using gyroscope feature:
+When using the gyroscope feature:

 <Tilt gyroscope={true}>